cpslab-asu/psy-taliro/README.md

 ## Specifications

-$\Psy$-TaLiRo tests are system requirements expressed in metric temporal logic (MTL).
+$\Psi$-TaLiRo tests are system requirements expressed in metric temporal logic (MTL).
 Evaluation of the system requirement depends on a _monitor_, and
-$\Psy$-TaLiRo supports several options.
+$\Psi$-TaLiRo supports several options.
 All specific implementations are available in the `staliro.specifications` module.
 To use a specification, you will need to ensure that the monitor library is installed.
 Additional information is available in the table below: